lifull-dev/bucky-core/example/hands-on/README.md

 ```bash
 bucky new hands-on
 ```
-You will get a new directory which name is "hands-on" in you current directory.
+You will get a new directory which name is "hands-on" in current directory.

 ## 2. Create a new service in project
 * Service means the application name that you are going to test